Updated: May 28

 Traveling with limited space is a challenge that I never thought I’d meet, but here I am!
-Due to the nature of backpacking, I often find myself in several hostels, night buses/trains and generally inconvenient situations.
+Due to the nature of backpacking, I often find myself in several hostels, night buses/trains, and generally inconvenient situations.
 I’ve compiled a list of things I couldn’t survive without during my 4-month trek across Europe.
-Hopefully these things will give you an idea of what to pack for your next trek while preparing you for the unexpected.
+Hopefully, these things will give you an idea of what to pack for your next trek while preparing you for the unexpected.

 If you plan on staying in several hostels, a bed liner is a must!
 Due to the nature of hostels, many people have/will sleep on the same pillows and beds!
 If you’re a clean freak like myself, “yuck” is the first word that comes to mind but, a sleeping bag liner may be your best investment!
-These are perfect for backpacking because they are light in weight and easy to fold down for space saving!
+These are perfect for backpacking because they are light in weight and easy to fold down for space-saving!
 I bought this one from Amazon.
 I like this one in particular because it is easy to wash and quick to dry!
 Another great thing about this liner is the satin material.
 If you have natural hair don’t worry about finding your bonnet every night, because this liner doubles up as one.

-Bonus tip: Carry a travel sized bottle of Downy wrinkle release spray.
+Bonus tip: Carry a travel-sized bottle of Downy wrinkle release spray.
 Each time you wash your bed liner, spray it with Downy and let it air dry for that fresh linen feeling!

 2. Ear plugs

 As I mentioned, I wash my bed liner every time I move from place to place!
 I’ve recently started experimenting with solid products as opposed to liquids, and I love it.
 Traveling with solid products reduces the chances of spills and when all of your belongings are in a single bag, that’s a risk you shouldn’t take.
 Solid products are also great because as time goes on, they dissolve and free some space in your bag!
-Zote is cheap laundry detergent, it smells great and can be used on delicate clothing.
+Zote is a cheap laundry detergent, it smells great and can be used on delicate clothing.
 You can find Zote at Walmart for only $0.97!

 *Bonus tip: You can also use a small piece of Zote to thoroughly clean your Beauty Blenders and makeup brushes.